Haymanot-Demis/alx-low_level_programming/0x02-functions_nested_loops/README.md

-functions and nested for loops
+Nested loops and functions in C project tasks